pointsgame/oppai-rs/README.md

 Opai-rs
 ====

-Opai-rs an artificial intelligence for the game of points.
+Opai-rs is an artificial intelligence for the game of points.

 It's written in rust language and implements "points console AI protocol v6".
 (See /doc/PointsAIProtocol6.txt for details.)